 When issues arise at work related to mental health most people try to mask their problems.
 Alongside stigmas, shame is a negative influence that many people feel when their personal life and work mindsets meet.

 If you feel comfortable around your superiors at work, they can be very helpful in identifying a plan to getting you back on track.
 This is something that I could have utilized when I was working in a kitchen setting.
 I oftentimes felt completely overwhelmed and taken advantage of at work.
 It also seemed like there was no way for me to get help and treatment for my anxiety and depression.

 I’m willing to bet that if I would have gone to the general manager of the restaurant I worked at, things would have panned out differently.
 Managers need to work through these types of issues with their employees.
 If that’s not important to your superiors, then it may be time to reevaluate where you work.
 If they can’t help you seek help, someone in the company’s HR department can help you.

 Is there anything I missed?
 Do you have a specific way you cope with balancing work and mental health?
 Add to the discussion by commenting below, and let’s get a conversation rolling!

-Disclaimer: Unless otherwise specified, authors of The Work at Home Woman are not licensed legal, financial or medical professionals.
+Disclaimer: Authors of The Work at Home Woman are not licensed legal, financial, or medical professionals.
 The information on this website is provided for informational purposes only, and should not be construed as medical advice on any subject matter.
-If you need specific medical advice, consult with your doctor.
+If you need specific medical advice, consult with your doctor or healthcare practitioner.